What are environmental accounts?

 The Environmental accounts landscape (4.3Mb) provides an overview of environmental accounting approaches and examples of their implementation.
 It is a starting point for understanding environmental accounting and summarises work undertaken in Australia and internationally.

-The platform will include guides, standards, tools and examples to enable the production of credible, legitimate, relevant and enduring environmental accounts.
+The Bureau is developing its capability to produce environmental accounts to help integrate environmental information into decision-making.
+This will include guides, standards, tools and examples to enable the production of credible, legitimate, relevant and enduring environmental accounts.

 Read the information sheet (157Kb) to find out more.